-The Government of the Czech Republic has not adopted a skills agenda and/or any other measure to improve researchers' employment skills and competencies.
+The Government of the Czech Republic has adopted, as far as possible, a skills agenda to improve researchers' employment skills and competencies.
+For more information, see chapter 2 "National Strategies".

-The only exception is the Milada Paulová Award for Life-long Scientific Achievement by a Female Scientist.
-The Ministry of Education, Youth and Sports in collaboration with the National Contact Centre for Women in Science at the Institute of Sociology and the Czech Academy of Sciences organise the Milada Paulová Award, bearing the name of historian Milada Paulová, the first woman to win the right to lecture at a university (1925) and who also became the first female Professor (1939) in the Czech Republic.
+The Ministry of Education, Youth and Sports in collaboration with the National Contact Centre for Women in Science at the Institute of Sociology and the Academy of Sciences of the Czech Republic organises the Milada Paulová Award, bearing the name of historian Milada Paulová, the first woman to win the right to lecture at a university (1925) and who also became the first female Professor (1939) in the Czech Republic.